Poems from 2025

 and back again

-followed by contemplation,
+followed by

-fear, then acceptance,
+fear,

 and finally,

-a lesson learned.
+my lesson learned.

 It took a year and a half.